seba-1511/colloquium_310/summaries/BBTesting.md

 ## Overview

 This lecture discusses the approaches, characteristics, and concept of black box testing.
+There are three processes discussed, which are: the general process, category-partition process, and state-based process.

 Compared to white box testing, which is testing against the code itself, black box testing is testing against the specifications to see if the code implemented does what is specified.
 White box testing is testing functionality where black box testing focuses on the domain of the input data.
 There are two main approaches: identification of representative values and derivation of a model.
 Note that the quality of testing is highly dependent on the requirements given to the development team.
 If a requirement hasn't been specified or explicitly stated, then it cannot be tested.

 ## Important Slides